Cookie Consent Manager - Webflow Integration

 Select a CCM version and provide the following CMP configurations to set up the cookie banner:

-&c=teconsent&behavior=&country=us&js=nj¬iceType=bb>m=1&pcookie) - Banner Container: Specify the ID or HTML element where the cookie banner will be displayed.
-This defaults to consent_blackbar based on the CMP version you selected.
+• Banner Container: Specify the ID or HTML element where the cookie banner will be displayed.
+Defaults to consent_blackbar based on the CMP version selected.

 Enable Standard Event Listener to fire custom events for Google Tag Manager (GTM) when consent is given in the dataLayer variable.